rohit-pathak/random-rohit/public/posts/resize-directive-post.md

 }
 ```

 And that’s it!
-We can now easily get access to our component’s dimensions without worrying about cleanup or having to deal with the `ResizeObserver` callback; the `ResizeDirective` (using the `ResizeObserverService` internally) takes care of everything.
+Whenever we want to access a component's host element's dimensions, we just apply this `ResizeDirective` to it as a `hostDirective` and we get a `dimensions` signal that we can do stuff with, all without worrying about cleanup or having to deal with the `ResizeObserver` callback.